ShHsLin/auto_isoTNS/README.md

   For example, to get the diagonal of a matrix, the norm of a tensor, ...

 #### TODO:
-- implemented jax disentangler
-- implemented jax optimizer, following the structure like tf optimizer.
-But of course this has to be in jax update rule.
 - setup test for optimizer and disentangler